Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

-The dbt extensions for VS Code and Cursor streamlines dbt development workflows.
+The dbt extension for VS Code and Cursor streamlines dbt development workflows.
 The dbt extension is powered by the <Constant name="fusion_engine" />.

 ## Prerequisites